hashicorp/consul/website/source/docs/guides/acl.html.md

 #### Operator Rules

-The `operator` policy controls access to cluster-level operations in the [Operator API](/api/operator.html), other than the [Keyring API](/api/operator/keyring.html).
+The `operator` resource controls access to cluster-level operations in the [Operator API](/api/operator.html), other than the [Keyring API](/api/operator/keyring.html).

 Operator rules look like this: